Filing Bankruptcy in Virginia

 In Virginia, you must use the state’s exemption list; although some states allow debtors to choose between the state list and a federal list, Virginia isn’t one of them.

 Virginia allows debtors to exempt up to $5,000 in equity in a house or other real property for single debtors, plus $500 per dependent, and up to $10,000 for debtors over 65.
-Virginia's personal property exemptions include: up to $8,000 in a motor vehicle; up to $1,000 in clothing; burial plots; up to $5,000 in household furnishings; and up to $10,000 for tools of trade, among other things.
+Virginia's personal property exemptions include: up to $6,000 in motor vehicles; up to $1,000 in clothing; burial plots; up to $5,000 in household furnishings; and up to $10,000 for tools of trade, among other things.
 Here’s a list of Virginia exemptions.

 The Means Test